Kern Health Care Delivery Scholars Program

 Established in 2014, the Population Health Scholars Program is advancing population health science through the translation of research into real-world solutions and policies to improve population health.
 The program is an effort to cultivate research in population health and build an evidence base to inform efforts to protect and promote community health.
 It's grounded in the premise that healthy communities create healthy people.

-The three-year Population Health Science Scholars Program aims to provide training and mentoring for community and population health research at Mayo Clinic.
 There is a critical need for a workforce of practicing primary care clinicians within Mayo Clinic with the necessary research skills, protected time and scholarly track record to undertake high-quality practice-based health services research that can improve health of human populations and individuals.
+The three-year Population Health Science Scholars Program provides training and mentoring for community and population health research at Mayo Clinic.

-The program also aims to contribute to ongoing efforts at Mayo Clinic to:
+The program contributes to ongoing efforts at Mayo Clinic to:

 - Develop and identify population health indicators, including patient-reported outcomes